slowernews/slowernews/rationales/rationale-index.md

 2021-01-17

 - More centrist view on the [«Progressive Purge»](https://www.allsides.com/news/2021-01-11-0639/progressive-purge-begins).
-- Reorderered articles in Democracy section to include this idea.
+- Articles in Democracy section were reordered to include this idea.